The Tennis Serve Stance Guide: Platform & Pinpoint

 Before we jump into the specifics of the tennis serve stance, let’s take a moment to cover where you should stand on the court for your serve.

-If you’re playing singles, you’re going to want to stand within a reasonable distance from the service mark at the baseline of the court, i.e. typically about 2-3 feet.
+If you’re playing singles, you’re going to want to stand within a reasonable distance from the service mark at the baseline of the court, i.e., typically about 2-3 feet.

-I’ve specified “reasonable” distance because there’s really no exact or perfect answer for how close to the service mark you should stand.
+I’ve specified “reasonable” distance because there’s no exact or perfect answer for how close to the service mark you should stand.

-In doubles, you’ll typically want to stand further out wide because you have your partner to cover half of the court, and you’ll also be able to take advantage of an extreme angle out wide when hitting your serve.
+In doubles, you’ll typically want to stand farther out wide because you have your partner to cover half of the court, and you’ll also be able to take advantage of an extreme angle out wide when hitting your serve.

 How to Position Your Feet for a Great Serve

-If you’re a righty, you’re going to want to approach the baseline with your left foot forward and your feet roughly shoulder width apart.
+If you’re a righty, you’re going to want to approach the baseline with your left foot forward and your feet roughly shoulder-width apart.

-If you were to draw a straight line from the heel of your front foot to your back foot it would hit roughly at the ball of your back foot.
+If you were to draw a straight line from the heel of your front foot to your back foot, it would hit roughly at the ball of your back foot.

 For lefties, you’ll simply want to flip the instructions from the ad court.

-The front of your right shoe should be positioned behind the baseline about 1-2 inches and your toes should point towards the left net post at roughly 10-11 o’clock.
+The front of your right shoe should be positioned behind the baseline about 1-2 inches, and your toes should point towards the left net post at roughly 10-11 o’clock.
 You’ll then want to position your left foot so that it is parallel with the baseline.

-Again, if you were to draw a straight line from the heel of your front foot to your back foot it would hit roughly the ball of your back foot.
+Again, if you were to draw a straight line from the heel of your front foot to your back foot, it would hit roughly the ball of your back foot.

-At first, this position might not feel incredibly natural, but you should at least feel stable.
+At first, this position might not feel natural, but you should at least feel stable.
 Remember, your serve stance sets the foundation for your entire service motion, so it’s important that you have the stability required to control your body and effectively transfer your weight forward through your service motion.